ScottKHill/sort-1/README.md

 The content of this library is released under the **MIT License** by **Nature Delivered Ltd**.<br/> You can find a copy of this license at http://www.opensource.org/licenses/mit or in [`LICENSE`][license].

+This sorting algorithm is very powerful and we use this to <a href="https://www.wepaythemost.co.uk">Sell house fast</a>.
+You can sort large data especially your customers.
+It can track and make use of significant data.

 <!-- Links -->
 [travis]: https://travis-ci.org/graze/sort